yunik1004/Nene_quest/README.md

 # Nene Quest

 ## Overview
-This is the implementation of 'Nene Quest' game which was appeared at the 'New Game'.
+This is the implementation of 'Nene Quest' game which was appeared at the 'New Game!'.

 ## Build